He is a talented musician and an ever more talented comedian that have a significant impact on Israeli music.

 = In 2015, Maor released the EP "Maybe?".
 After years of making music with other people, Maor wanted to go on a musical trip of a mini-album and performance, and this time alone.
 He felt it was his little duty to the audience, to accept him one on one in front of them, for better or worse.

 = In the same year, Maor participates in the "Children's Star" album of the "Boom Pam" band.

 = In 2018, Maor released his fourth solo album called "A Transparent Place", in a musical production by Ofir Kenner.

-= In 2021 Maor collaborates with the poet Udi Sharbani and the two release the album "As You Hear".
+= In 2021 Maor collaborates with the poet Udi Sharbani and the two released the album "As You Hear".
 The album consists of ten songs and four tracks, with Maor responsible for all the melodies and Udi Sharbani for all the lyrics.
-Among the songs on the album: is "Learning Graphology", "Long-shot for comedy, Close-up for tragedy", "Gentle and short", "There are many like me, but there is nothing like me when I am with you", "Silhouettes", in the end, it got tired ".
+Among the songs on the album: is "Learning Graphology", "Long-shot for Comedy, Close-up for Tragedy", "Gentle and Short", "There are many like me, but there is nothing like me when I am with you", "Silhouettes", in the end, it got tired ".

-= In 2022, Maor participated in a TV series about Aviv Geffen's life "The Moon Years" in which he played the role of Shalom Hanoch.
+= In 2022, Maor participated in a TV series about Aviv Geffen's life called "The Moon Years" in which he played the role of Shalom Hanoch.